Marie Luise von Hammerstein: Post-war years

 After Germany was defeated in May 1945, von Hammerstein joined the Communist Party of Germany, which had been outlawed during Nazi rule.
 Rosenheim was in the American occupation zone after the war and she worked at the public employment office there until June 1947, when she moved to the western part of Berlin.
-She moved to soviet occupied eastern Berlin in September 1949, shortly before the German Democratic Republic (East Germany) was founded on 3 October.
+She moved to Soviet-occupied eastern Berlin in September 1949, shortly before the German Democratic Republic (East Germany) was founded on 3 October.
 Von Hammerstein joined the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED) which had been founded in 1946.
 In the Soviet occupied zone the SED was the successor to the Communist Party of Germany, although the party continued to exist in West Germany until it was banned in 1956.
 The SED was the ruling party of East Germany for almost the whole of the country's existence.

 She returned to the study of jurisprudence which she had broken off two decades earlier.
 She supported herself by working as a legal assistant.
 After qualifying, she worked as a lawyer in a co-operative legal practice in Berlin-Pankow and no longer engaged in political activism.
 However, at a National Front of the German Democratic Republic rally in July 1964 she caused controversy by commenting in public on her father's role as an opponent of Adolf Hitler.

 According to Ministry for State Security (Stasi) files which became accessible to researchers after German reunification, Marie Luise von Hammerstein was "active [as an informant] for the Soviet security services between 1950 and 1960".
 (Note: "... inoffiziell für die sowjetischen Sicherheitsorgane tätig.")
 Her Stasi files included the comment that despite working for the Soviets she was "not without prejudices and a petty bourgeois mindset".
 (Note: " nicht frei von Vorurteilen und kleinbürgerlichen Denkweisen.")
 The Stasi were always on the look out for any contacts to known dissidents and any hint of people wanting to escape to the west.
 The Stasi file on von Hammerstein noted her connections with the social circles of the dissident academic Robert Havemann and the dissident singer-songwriter Wolf Biermann.
-One of her sons fled to West.
+One of her sons fled to the West.
 In terms of her professional and personal life, she tended to attract a large number of Jewish clients.
 She had for many years been estranged from her siblings "on political grounds".

 Marie Louise von Münchhausen died in Berlin on 6 November 1999.